silverdonkey/aws-ecs-laravel-demo/README.md

 # sail composer require predis/predis
 ```

+> **Warning**
+>
+> Important note about Redis
+>
-Important note about Redis: if you configure AWS Cluster, only "predis" will work locally with Laravel-Cluster config. "phpredis" will work with Laravel-Cluster config against local Redis Server, which ist not a cluster!
+> If you configure AWS Cluster, only "predis" will work locally with Laravel-Cluster config. "phpredis" will NOT work with Laravel-Cluster config against local Redis Server, which ist not a cluster!
+Check out the sources at 'config/database.php'.

-Verify
+Verify & Run

 ```
 sail config